mstacm/executive-wiki/roles/treasurer.rst

 SAFB stands for Student Activity Finance Board, but you don't have to remember that (nobody does).
 Every semester the school gives a chance for student organizations to apply for funding provided by the school.
 The school proportions a large chunk of money just for student organizations that is distributed sometime half-way through the semester.
 You will be required to attend a session presented by SAFB on what you need to do to fill out the form and changes that have been made that semester.
 The Treasurer's job is to go to each SIG and ask if the SIG needs or wants anything to function.
 Everything needs to be filled out on the SAFB Form.
 Once you have finalized what everyone needs add things into the form that ACM may want but we know the school will not fund.
 Once done, the Treasurer must make an appointment with a SAFB representative.
 Once the SAFB representative ok's the form submit the form.
 Then SAFB reviews the form and decides on what funds to approve based on the pool of funds they have received from the school.
 The last step is when student council approves the form (it never gets denied) and the money is now accessible through the person who is in charge of student organization finances.
 In short terms:

 1. Ask SIG's what they want
 2. Fill out form
 3. Adjust form so it looks like we're asking for < 50% of our budget plan
-4. Get form reviewed by SAFb representative
+4. Get form reviewed by SAFB representative
 5. Submit form
 6. Wait for student council review and approval